RichardBradley/liquibase.github.com/tutorial-using-oracle.md

 </p>

 <p>
 Commit the current version to Subversion.
-Right-click on directory trunk and select <strong>SVN Commit…</strong>
+Right-click on directory trunk and select <strong>SVN Commit</strong>
 </p>

 <p>
-Enter a message like “Initial version”, select all files/directories and press OK.
+Enter a message like "Initial version", select all files/directories and press OK.
 Now the files/directories will also be displayed with a green icon in Windows explorer.
 </p>

 </div>